 How to Apply

-Are you a current UBC student graduating in May?
-Apply for a change of program for the next September through SSC (this will not affect graduation from your current program).
+If you are you a current UBC student graduating in May, or are returning to UBC, you can apply through the UBC Applicant Service Centre (this will not affect graduation from your current program).

-When completing the online application to UBC, select the Vancouver campus and the Bachelor of Computer Science or Integrated Computer Science: Bachelor of Computer Science Degree - Major or Honours.
+When completing the online application to UBC, select the Vancouver campus and the Bachelor of Computer Science.

-- Contact information provided (name, email and phone number for two (2) references (referees will be contacted to submit references online by January 15, 2023)
+3. Contact information provided (name, email and phone number for two (2) references.
+Referees will be contacted to submit references online and references must be received by January 15, 2024.

 Admissions has two phases: